Human trafficking in Myanmar

+As of July 2023, Myanmar remained on the lowest tier (Tier 3) of countries in the Trafficking in Persons Report.

+Myanmar ratified the 2000 UN TIP Protocol in March 2004.

+In 2023, the Organised Crime Index gave Myanmar a score of 8.5 out of 10 for human trafficking, noting that Rohingya people in Rakhine were heavily targeted by traffickers.

 Types of trafficking

 Labour trafficking

 Men are subjected to forced labour in the fishing and construction industries abroad.
-The military's widespread use of and lack of accountability in forced labour and recruitment of child soldiers is the top causal factor for Myanmar's significant trafficking problem.
+The military's widespread use of and lack of accountability in forced labour and recruitment of child soldiers was the top causal factor for Myanmar's significant trafficking problem in 2009.
 Most notably in the area of forced labour, the Government of Myanmar is not complying with the minimum standards for the elimination of trafficking.

+Forced to commit fraud

-Myanmar is also an emerging destination for international labour trafficking, especially along its border areas.
-Victims include nationals from throughout throughout Asia, including China, Hong Kong, Malaysia, Taiwan, Thailand, India, the Philippines.
+Myanmar is an emerging destination for international labour trafficking, especially along its border areas.
+Victims include nationals from around the world, including China, Hong Kong, Malaysia, Taiwan, Thailand, India, the Philippines, African countries and Brazil.
 Victims are lured by the false promise of high-paying jobs, and are trafficked through major cities like Yangon and Bangkok, and transit points like Mae Sot, Chiang Rai.
 They are then forced to work in industrial-scale fraud factories located in "special economic zones" along the country's borders such as Shwe Kokko.

+In 2023, the UN estimated that 120,000 people were trafficked into the country to work in scam call-centres; in March 2024, more 43,000 such workers were handed over to the Chinese government.
+The Ugandan government also repatriated 23 citizens.

+Another investigation in 2024 found that up to 3,000 people had been trafficked into border areas to work in casinos; nationalities included Thai, Vietnamese, Malaysian, Cambodian and Ethiopian.

 Sex trafficking

 Women of Myanmar who migrate to Thailand, China, and Malaysia for economic opportunities are coerced into prostitution.
 Some trafficking victims transit through Myanmar from Bangladesh to Malaysia and from China to Thailand and beyond.

-Exploiters traffic girls for the purpose of prostitution, particularly in urban areas.
+Exploiters traffic girls for the purpose of prostitution, and ‘birth trafficking’, particularly for Chinese families.
+A 2018 study by the Johns Hopkins Bloomberg School of Public Health and the Kachin Women's Association Thailand (KWAT) found that thousands of women and girls were trafficked from Myanmar to China to be forced into marriage and childbirth.

 Furthermore, due to the vast number of people living below the national poverty line, many women are forced into illegal prostitution.
 In some areas, in particular international sex trafficking of women and girls, the Government of Myanmar is making significant efforts.